0x2bc/community-repo/community-roadmap/ListingStrategy.md

 See if anyone in the community has easy access to exchanges and try to use their contacts.
 Determine if anyone has listed something on exchanges and figure out the procedure.

-## 2. Develop Startegy
-Construct a listing strategy based on the Council feedback and initial objectives, and ensure that all Council members approve on it.

-Make sure the strategy includes the following items

 #### Decrease selling pressure
 - what we do to maximize amount of JOY out of circulation through staking, voting, etc